kevinyen83/PawsAndHearts/README.md

 I'm committed to continuously optimizing the website and welcome any feedback or collaboration opportunities.
 Together, we can make a real difference in the lives of animals in need!

+## Challenges to Address
+Observing the challenges small animal shelters face in managing adoption applications and pet data through outdated tools like Excel and Google Sheets, I aim to streamline the process.
+My solution involves crafting a user-friendly, well-maintained webpage facilitating the adoption process.
+Additionally, it will offer shelters a dependable backend and database management system for enhanced efficiency.
+Leveraging Amazon cloud services and modern web technologies like React and Next.js, I'm poised to develop this solution effectively.

 ## Live Demo

 live demo [here](https://paws-and-hearts.vercel.app/)